Diamond K9000 Motorized Antenna Mounts

 My Other Mobile Stations

 I’ve had a few e-mails over time where showing someone an image from a previous install might have been helpful in providing ideas that they could use for themselves.
 I’m not going to do full write-ups for each photo, but I will show an image of the platform and then load a bunch photos into a related album.
+Loading all of the photos proved to be very time-consuming for visitors.
+I’ve created pages for each platform.
 I’ll work from most recent to oldest.
 In some cases, the same car will be shared twice because of the major changes to its setup.
 Please feel free to contact me if you have specific questions.
 Continue reading

 Posted in Building, Origin Story | Leave a comment